robjhyndman/Rcademy/README.md

 ## Research

-Contributors: Rob Hyndman, Maria Prokofiave and Chris Brown
+Contributors: Rob Hyndman, Maria Prokofiave, Chris Brown and Belinda Fabian

 For research, you will need a list of publications, the number of citations, and the ranking of journals.

 First, you can read your information from various sources, either a bib file, or from an online list such as PubMed, Google Scholar or Orcid.
 Normally you would only need to use one of these.

 ```{r}
 mypubs <- read_bib("mypubs.bib")